Wald14/lucas_wald_portfolio/README.md

 The About Me page tells employeers a little bit about my coding and work history.

 ### Lucas Wald's Portfolio
 The Portfolio showes off 6 of my top projects.
+The site can be accessed by here: [Luke Wald's Portfolio](https://luke-wald-portfolio.netlify.app/)

 If on a tablet or computer, the user will be presented with a carousel with each project having it's own slide.
 The user can either use the navigation buttons to advance to the next or prevous project.
 Additionally, the user can click on a slide and the carousel will advance to that slides web component.
 As the user advances through the carousel, they'll be presented with that projects information.
 This includes a header, background on the project, tech stack used, link to GitHub repository, and deployed application.
 NOTE: For back end projects, there is no deployed application so this icon disappears as an option to click.